 However, at the beginning of World War II, the British tried to secure the Arab flank by strictly limiting Jewish immigration and even banning the purchase of land for further Jewish settlements.
 These measures clearly contradict the mandate and cost the lives of many Jews.
 For they can no longer flee to Palestine before the Holocaust takes its course.

-The decision of the UNO 1947
+The decision of the UN 1947

 On 29 November 1947 the UN General Assembly adopts Resolution 181 (II), which provides for a division of the mandate area similar to the pre-war plans.
 In 1946, the UN estimated the Jewish population at about 600,000, the Arab population at 1.1 million, and 400,000 of these in Transjordan.
+In 1948, the British leave the Mandate.
+On 15 May the Jews proclaim the foundation of their state in accordance with UN resolutions.
+The Arab states attack the Jewish state immediately.
+But the state was able to defend itself successfully.
+Supported by weapons and diplomacy from the Soviet Union and especially the CSSR.